 Five years – I have no idea, but I am interested in using sound for installations, something I have spoken to a few people about recently, I would also like to work with other artists from different fields to bring a new dimension to what they do, also I have for a long time wanted to soundtrack a film.

 Are there any rules or habits that help you do your job more efficiently?

-No rules as such other than remembering to read emails and reply to them, trying to keep my eyes open for new artists is easy, myself and Matt (Arell partner) come across people all the time that are the ideal fit for what we do and that also seem really taken with the idea.
-As for habits though, remembering to take my camera and my mic out with me as often as possible, you never know what you are going to come across, mostly if I have my rucksack on my back its because I have one or both with me.
+No rules as such other than remembering to read emails and reply to them, trying to keep my eyes open for new artists is easy, and Matt (Arell’s partner) comes across people all the time who are the ideal fit for what we do and that also seems really taken with the idea.
+As for habits though, remember to take my camera and my mic out with me as often as possible, you never know what you are going to come across, if I have my rucksack on my back its because I have one or both with me.

 What tips would you give to anybody who is looking to get started in the creative industry?